Minimum degrees for powers of paths and cycles: Concluding remarks

 \section{Concluding remarks}

 \paragraph{\bf Extremal graphs and minimum degree}

-It is straightforward to check (by going through our proofs) that up to some trivial modifications $G_p(k,n,\delta)$ and $G_c(k,n,\delta)$ are the only unique extremal graphs.
-We believe that the graph $G_p(k,n,\delta)$ remains extremal for $k^{th}$ powers of paths even when $\delta$ is not bounded away from $\frac{(k-1)n}{k}$.
-However, the same is generally not true for $G_c(k,n,\delta)$ and $k^{th}$ powers of cycles: Allen, B\"ottcher and Hladk\'y~\cite{AllenBoettcherHladky} sketched a construction, for infinitely many values of $n$, of graphs $G$ on $n$ vertices with $\delta(G)\geq\frac{n}{2}+\frac{\sqrt{n}}{5}$ which do not contain a copy of $C^2_6$.
+Our proofs provide a template for checking that $G_p(k,n,\delta)$ and $G_c(k,n,\delta)$ are the only extremal graphs up to some trivial modifications.
+We believe that the graph $G_p(k,n,\delta)$ remains extremal for $k$th powers of paths for all $\delta>\frac{(k-1)n}{k}$.
+However, the same is generally not true for $G_c(k,n,\delta)$ and $k$th powers of cycles: Allen, B\"ottcher and Hladk\'y~\cite{AllenBoettcherHladky} sketched a construction, for infinitely many values of $n$, of graphs $G$ on $n$ vertices with $\delta(G)\geq\frac{n}{2}+\frac{\sqrt{n}}{5}$ which do not contain a copy of $C^2_6$.
 Their construction can be generalised to one for general powers of cycles.